Willow View Association

 No explicit exclusions published, but the foundation's private nature suggests they likely do not fund:

-• Organizations outside their geographic focus area
+• Organisations outside their geographic focus area

 • Unsolicited proposals